Have you been asked does ants fart? Ants are very successful species of insects that have existed for as long as we can remember.

 These spiracles allow air to enter their bodies, which is subsequently distributed throughout the numerous tubes.
 The amount of oxygen that is already present in the air has a direct bearing on how far oxygen may go.

-As a result of the way in which they breathe, ants and other insects are unable to become exhausted.
-This is due to the fact that breathing is not something that insects actively perform; rather, it is something that “just happens.”
+As a result of how they breathe, ants and other insects are unable to become exhausted.
+This is because breathing is not something that insects actively perform; rather, it is something that “just happens.”

-This is quite helpful given that ants are able to carry weights and walk distances that, when compared to the size of their bodies, would be physically impossible for humans to accomplish.
+This is quite helpful given that ants can carry weights and walk distances that, when compared to the size of their bodies, would be physically impossible for humans to accomplish.

 Read more: How to Use Pyrid Aerosol Insecticide